Alex141/CalcBinding/README.md

   **'xmlNamespace:Class.StaticProperty.NestedProperty'** etc.

-where
+where:

-  **xmlNamespace** - usual xml namespace that is mapped to normal namespace in a header of xaml file with other namespaces definitions.
+  1. **xmlNamespace** - usual xml namespace that is mapped to normal namespace in a header of xaml file with other namespaces definitions.

-  **Class** - name of class that exists in namespace whereto xmlNamespace is mapped
+  2. **Class** - name of class that exists in namespace whereto xmlNamespace is mapped

 ### Examples:
   ```xml